amitgoswami1027/CognitiveTechnology/README.md

 #Reinforcement Learning Example.
 Agent move right-left.
 Moving right is preferrent over moving left.
 #Moiving right will have a much higher rewars.
 # Goals would be to taing the agent to move right.
+#RL Need to be enabled before running the agent.
+rl -s learning on

 # Initialization Code